Greek junta trials: Trials of the torturers

 A problem for the prosecution was the theft and destruction of the ESA files, which was described as "wholesale".
 These files were never recovered and were not used in any of the trials.
 In fact, documents which were initially exhibited in court by senior ESA officers later vanished without ever being found.

 During the EAT/ESA trials, Theodoros Theophilogiannakos pleaded with the army leadership to not convict any of the accused lower-rank EAT/ESA personnel.
-His rationale was that these convictions would encourage the newly legalised Communist Party to threaten EAT/ESA men with punishment in case the soldiers executed legally dubious orders.
-This would demoralize the men and make them second-guess the legality of each order issued to them.
-The soldiers would then disobey any order issued by their commanders, when in doubt as to the legitimacy of that order.
-Refusing to obey an order would be illegal from the standpoint of the army and would shake the discipline of the military, in Theophilogiannakos' view.
+His rationale was that these convictions would encourage the newly legalised Communist Party to threaten EAT/ESA men with punishment in cases where soldiers executed legally dubious orders.
+This would demoralize the men and make them second-guess the legality of each order issued to them and disobey orders issued by their commanders.
+Refusing to obey an order would be illegal within the army and would shake the discipline of the military, Theophilogiannakos argued.
 He went on to state: "Sentence us, the commanding officers, to death if you like.
 All that matters is to save the State".

 The prosecutor told the Court about Theophilogiannakos: